About Family Activities in Morzine

 You will find a multisports court at the Parc des Dérêches, near the tennis court, which offers free access every day.
 It has hoops and markings adapted to basketball.
 You can also contact them and book the ground.

-There are bowling alleys in Morzine, Les Gets & Avoriaz to keep you entertained on bad weather days, or if you're looking for something to do with a group or non-skiers.
+There is a small underground bowling alley and bar on the main street of Les Gets to keep you entertained on bad weather days, or if you're looking for something to do with a group or non-skiers.

 Canoeing / Kayaking

-During the summer months, you can hire a canoe, pedalo, kayak or stand-up paddle board at Lac Montriond.
-You can easily spend the day there splashing in the rock pools, having a picnic and walking round the shores.
+During the summer months, you can hire a canoe, pedalo, kayak or stand-up paddleboard at Lac Montriond.
+You can easily spend the day there splashing in the rock pools, having a picnic and walking around the shores.
 It’s around 8€ to hire a boat for around 1-2 hours.

 Depending on the age of your child there are a number of childcare options available in Morzine.
 There are also numerous babysitting and nursery facilities available in the area.

-Catch the latest films and releases in Morzine on your winter or summer holiday.
-Some cinemas open their doors early on a bad weather day, otherwise you'll find most screenings in the evenings.
-Look out for VOST for English speaking films.
+Catch the latest films and releases in Morzine on your winter holiday.
+Cinema Rex is located in the centre of Morzine and shows films in the evening and, some days, also in the early afternoon.
+Look out for VO or VOST for English speaking films.

 Also see: Cycling in Morzine

-A great day out for the family where your children will become the farmers apprentice, helping feed the animals, make cheese and look after the pigs, cows and other farmyard animals.
-Learn all about the animals and the way the farm works whilst having some petting and feeding time of the animals.
+At Les Apprentis Fermier in Les Gets, your children will become the farmer's apprentice, helping feed the animals, make cheese and look after the pigs, cows and other farmyard animals.
+A great day out for the family where they will learn all about the animals and the way the farm works whilst having some petting and feeding time.
+The farm is open on Wednesdays in the summer from 10:00 to 12:00.
 To be able to participate children must be over the age of 3 and have some good closed shoes and that's it, your children can then be farmers for the day!

 There are over 2.5 million people doing geocaching around the world and some of them (perhaps surprisingly) are right here in Morzine!
 It’s a relatively new craze that started taking the world by storm in May 2000 after a computer geek decided that GPS could be “really exciting”.
 He hid some treasure at his home in Portland, America, for people to find, broadcast the GPS coordinates and said, “Come and get it”.
 His only rule: “Take some stuff, leave some stuff”.
 And that’s exactly what Geocaching is…you go in search of treasure by using the GPS system on your mobile device – once you’ve found it, you write your name in a logbook and replace the treasure you decide to take.
 It’s pretty simple really and means, as a family, you can be adventurers together.
 You won’t usually find anything quite as precious as gold, silver and diamonds but nevertheless it’s quite exciting!